Toggle: English / Spanish

 - Been or worked in a hospital, nursing home, or other long-term health facility

-- A pet iguana or other lizards, turtles, or snakes (reptiles are carriers of salmonella)
+- A pet iguana or other lizards, turtles, or snakes (reptiles and amphibians are carriers of salmonella)

 - A weakened immune system